vasilchenkob/Langscape-entry/README.md

 # Langscape-entry
 A crowdsourcing tool to be used for language data collection.
+Work in progress.

 Based on code by Sebastian Guerrero (https://github.com/SebastianGuerreroCardenas).